-To create a connection with a MySQL database, perform the following steps:
+To create a connection to an existing MySQL database, perform the following steps:

-Start Visual Studio and open the Server Explorer window by clickingand then from the main menu.
+Start Visual Studio and open the Server Explorer by clickingand then from the main menu.

-<other>option, if MySQL Database is absent), and leave .NET Framework Data Provider for MySQL as the data provider.
+.NET Framework Data Provider for MySQLas the data provider.

 You can also set the port to connect with the MySQL server by clicking.
 To test connection with the MySQL server, set the server host name, the user name and the password, and then click .
 If the test succeeds, the success confirmation dialog opens.